Abu Simbel Egypt Travel Guide

 Breakfast (Futtar) is often substantial.
 Lunch (Ghada) is the main meal, typically 2:00 PM - 4:00 PM.
 Dinner (Asha) is lighter, usually after 8:00 PM.

-Ful Medames (stewed fava beans) is Egypt's national dish, seasoned using the golden liquid and cumin.
+Ful Medames (stewed fava beans) is Egypt's national dish, flavored with olive oil and cumin.
 Ta'ameya (Egyptian falafel) uses fava beans, spiced and deep-fried, often served in aish baladi with tahini.
-Both are common, inexpensive, and nutritious.
+Each of them are common, inexpensive, and nutritious.

 Find them everywhere from street carts to restaurants.